rabbi-lion/mediatek-mt7921-wifi-performance-fix/README.md

 Poor Wi-Fi performance is not necessarily caused by the wireless adapter itself.
 Signal strength, interference, router configuration, router firmware and driver versions can produce similar symptoms.

-## References

-This guide was written independently using Microsoft Windows troubleshooting information and MediaTek MT7921 troubleshooting reports as technical references.

-Relevant documentation:

-- Microsoft Windows Wi-Fi troubleshooting documentation
-- Microsoft Community and Microsoft Q&A MT7921 troubleshooting information
-- Documentation and drivers provided by the computer or motherboard manufacturer

-Windows and wireless drivers change over time.
-Check the current driver and documentation provided by your computer manufacturer before troubleshooting.

 ## License

 Made by rabbi-lion.